Aungban

-Aungban (အောင်ပန်းမြို့) (ဝေင်ꩻအောင်ႏဗန်း) is a prominent trading town in the southern Shan State of Myanmar.
-Aungban plays a vital role in the national agricultural supply chain, distributing produce to various regions across the country.
+Aungban (အောင်ပန်းမြို့) (ဝေင်ꩻအောင်ႏဗန်း) is a major trading town in the southern Shan State of Myanmar that supplies agricultural yield to the rest of the country.
 It is located in Kalaw Township which is part of Kalaw District.
 It lies on the Thazi-Kyaingtong road at an elevation of 4219 ft above sea level.

-As of March 2023, the town had a recorded population of 30,982.
-Due to its strategic location in agricultural villages, Aungban functions as a key junction town.
-Local traders collect a wide variety of agricultural products; mainly potato, garlic, ginger, cabbage, tomato, cauliflower, avocado, orange, and tea-leaves, from nearby towns and villages and distribute to other parts of the country, especially Yangon, Mandalay, Naypyitaw, Nyaung U, Tachileik, Kayin and Mon.
+As of September 2019, its recorded population was 30,515.
+Due to its location in agricultural villages, it is considered a junction town.
+The majority of agricultural products, mainly potato, garlic, ginger, cabbage, tomato, cauliflower, avocado, orange, and tea-leaves, are collected from nearby towns and villages by traders and distributed to other parts of the country, especially Yangon, Mandalay, Naypyitaw, Nyaung U, Tachileik, Kayin and Mon.

-The town's significance dates back to the colonial era, with its railway system playing a crucial role in transporting agricultural produce, notably potatoes, which were once renowned in Kolkata.

-Etymology

-The name Aungban (အောင်ပန်းမြို့) carries a rich historical and cultural significance rooted in the town's development during the British colonial era.

-Originally, the area was known as Thar Mai Kham, which translates to "Thar Yar Shwe Pyi," meaning "pleasant nation."

-During British colonial rule, the town was renamed Aungban.
-While the exact etymology of "Aungban" isn't definitively documented, the name change reflects the town's evolution and its growing importance as a transportation and trade hub.
-The establishment of the railway terminus in Aungban played a pivotal role in its development, facilitating the export of local agricultural products.
-The renaming of Thar Mai Kham to Aungban symbolizes a period of transformation, marking the town's emergence as a significant center for commerce and agriculture in southern Shan State.
-The town's strategic location and the establishment of railway infrastructure contributed to its prominence in the region.

 Overview

 As Aungban is considered a trading hub within the surrounding region, more than half a dozen banks operate there.
 Owing to its logistic importance, some of the largest companies in Myanmar's agricultural value chain have set up branch offices in Aungban, which has created many employment opportunities for the local populace.

 The town also plays a strategic role in Myanmar's military operations, as the town houses an army base.
 A military hospital with a 700-bed capacity began operating in the 2000s, providing healthcare service not only to military personnel, but also to the wider public.
 A small lake in Bahtoo Park, Aungban, named Mingalar Lake, began as a collection of drain water discharged from living quarters.
 Renovation and restoration work carried out by the chairman of KBZ Bank transformed the site, and now it functions as a recreational area for residents.